nonickid/kubernetes-vagrant-cluster/README.md

 > **Warning**
 >  Only one master node is supported in the build.
 Please do not increase `master` variable

 Each cluster nodes is configured to have 2 CPU and 4096 RAM memory.
-The configuration can be change in `Vagrantfile` in section:
+The configuration can be changed in `Vagrantfile` in section:

 ```C
 machine.vm.provider :vmware_fusion do |vmware|